AdaCore/spark2014/lrm/source/packages.rst

     package Y
     with
-       Absatract_State => (A, B, (C => (Volatile => Input)), D),
+       Abstract_State => (A, B, D,
+                          Volatile => (Input => C)),
        Initializes    => (A, Another_Package => D)
-    is                            -- Four abstract state names are declared A, B C & D.
+    is                          -- Four abstract state names are declared A, B, C & D.
-				  -- A is ininialized during the elaboration of Q or -- its non-visible subordinate packages.
+                                -- A is ininialized during the elaboration of Y or -- its non-visible subordinate packages.
        ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect clause
-				  -- D is initialized by a different visible package. end Y;
+				-- D is initialized by a different visible package -- B is not initialized during package initialization. end Y;

 Initial Condition Aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ''initial_condition_aspect`` is a prdeicate that may be used to describe formally the state of a package.
-It behaves as a postcondition for the result of the initialization of the package and its non-visible subordinate packages.
+The ''initial_condition_aspect`` is a predicate that may be used to describe formally the initial state of a package.
+It behaves as a postcondition for the result of package elaboration.

 .. centered:: **Syntax**